 That’s all.
 I’m leaving you to think happy thoughts about honey and salt for the rest of the day.

 - 150 g ( 3 1/2 fl oz) honey

 - 1 vanilla pod

 - 250 ml (1 cup) double (heavy) cream

-When ready to churn remove the clingfilm, pour in the cream a stir until thoroughly combined
+When ready to churn remove the clingfilm, pour in the cream and stir until thoroughly combined

 - Pour the custard into your ice cream maker and churn according to the manufacturer's instructions

 - Serve immediately or transfer the ice cream into a freezer-proof container, cover the surface directly with greaseproof paper or foil and store in the freezer.
 (It should be scoopable straight from the freezer - unless your freezer is exceptionally cold)